 4. Insurance Companies Determine Your Treatment

 When the insurance company approves your treatment, it also approves a specific duration.
 That means, the insurance company determined how many sessions you need.
-You and your therapist don’t get to decide how often you see each other, or for how long.
+You and your psychologist don’t get to decide how often you see each other, or for how long.

 5. Long Wait Times

-6. Insurance Changes May Affect Therapy
+6. Insurance Changes May Affect Treatment

 If you’ve ever had to change insurance companies, you know the stress that comes with having to find all new doctors who aren’t familiar with your medical history and who may work out of an office that’s not convenient for you.

 In most cases, your insurance coverage comes with a deductible.
 That’s the amount of money you have to pay out of pocket before your insurance pays anything.
 If you have a high deductible, you’ll still have to pay a significant portion of your treatment bills before insurance will cover anything.